-Jean-Jacques Rousseau (1712-1778) was a Swiss philosopher and a pivotal figure of the European Enlightenment.
-The French Revolution was shaped more by Rousseau’s ideas than by the works of any other figure.
 Rousseau was born in Geneva, where he was raised and educated by his father, a skilled clockmaker.
-After a number of different jobs and failed apprenticeships, Rousseau moved to Paris at age 30, taking up employment as a government official while studying political philosophy in his spare time.
-He made several contributions to Denis Diderot’s Encyclopédia and in 1750 won a major essay competition, after which he returned to Geneva and began writing in earnest.
+After a number of different jobs and failed apprenticeships, he moved to Paris at age 30, taking up employment as a government official while studying political philosophy in his spare time.

 In 1762, Rousseau published two of his best known books: The Social Contract and Emile.

 The Social Contract was a philosophical discourse on the relationship between government and individuals.
 It suggested an unwritten contract between people and the state.
 It also contained the immortal line “Man is born free yet everywhere he is in chains”.
 Emile continued on the same theme while considering how individuals should be educated to become better citizens.